 \subsection{Comparisons}

-In this section, we test and compare our algorithms on the model problem described above.
-First, we proceed as in section \ref{sec_MLLIS} to build a LIS at every level, both with the non-recursive and recursive constructions.
-Table \ref{table:LISbases} summarizes the number of basis functions obtained in each case using the truncation threshold $\rho=10^{-2}$ and the storage reduction factor given by the recursive procedure at each level.
+Let us now test and compare our algorithms on the model problem described above.
+First, we proceed as in section \ref{sec_MLLIS} to build a LIS at every level, using both the non-recursive and recursive constructions.
+Table \ref{table:LISbases} summarises the number of basis functions obtained in each case with truncation threshold $\rho=10^{-2}$, as well as the storage reduction factor given by the recursive procedure at each level.

 Because the recursive LIS construction recycles LIS bases from previous levels and enriches them with a number of auxiliary LIS vectors on each level, it is expected that the total number of basis functions obtained by the enriching procedure at each level is slightly higher than the direct (spectral) LIS on the same level.
-However, in the recursive construction, the dimension of the auxiliary set of vectors is expected to decrease as the level increases, requiring less storage and less computational effort on the finer levels, since the posterior distributions were assumed to converge with $\ell \to \infty$.
-For problems with parametrisations where the parameter dimension increases more rapidly with the discretisation level---e.g., using the same finite element grid to discretise the prior covariance, the setting used in the original DILI paper~\cite{MCMC:CLM_2016}---we expect the reduction factor to be even smaller.
+However, in the recursive construction, the dimension of the auxiliary set of vectors is expected to decrease as the level increases, requiring less storage and less computational effort on finer levels, since the posterior distributions were assumed to converge with $\ell \to \infty$.
+For problems with parametrisations where the parameter dimension increases more rapidly with the discretisation level---e.g., using the same FE grid to discretise the prior covariance, the setting used in the original DILI paper~\cite{MCMC:CLM_2016}---we expect the reduction factor to be even smaller.